legendsolar/frontend/arch.md

 #### Caching
 - Currently using a very simple in-memory cache
   - Want to mitigate any potential security vulnerabilities
+  - Don't think something like Redis makes sense yet
 - Only Dwolla transfers and accounts are cached with a 100s TTL
+  - Could likely increase TTL to ~minutes range
 - Closely spaced queries (ie page load) should be able to utilize cache
-- Cloud likely increase TTL to ~minutes range
 - Current issues:
   - Accessing cached resource with different or lower permissions (?)
     - Should cache keys always include user UID or similar field to prevent this?
+    - Explore middleware for this as much as possible
+    - Add user id ect to cache key
+    - No finer grained
+  - Reporting cache hit rate
+    - Custom roll metric in open telem

 #### Database
 - Currently the RT database is still be used
 - Have completely locked down permissions, only `admin` allowed to `r/w` anything
+- Stored items
     - User data
     - Metadata, such as address ect
     - Status if user is a `verfied` dwolla user
     - Linked accounts (bank accounts ect)
     - Dwolla wallet information, but not amount
 - To think about:
   - Limited permissions for the server:
     - Limit access to specific user? ect?